code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-20-spring-ws-tolerant-reader-example.md

 * Spring Boot 1.5
 * Maven 3.5

 When describing the tolerant reader design pattern, Fowler uses the example of an order history service.
-As Spring-WS is contract first only, we need to start by creating an Order History service WSDL file.
-The service has a single <var>'getOrderHistory'</var> operation that takes as input a user ID and returns the full history of that user.
+As Spring-WS is contract first only, we need to start by creating an <var>orderhistory.wsdl</var> service WSDL file.
+This SOAP service has a single <var>'getOrderHistory'</var> operation that takes as input a user ID and returns the full history of that user.

 ``` xml
 <?xml version="1.0"?>